-The purpose of this project: is to evaluate the use of an Aerated Fluidized Bed Reactor (aerated-FBR) Constructed Wetland Treatment (CWT) for reclaiming livestock wastewater effluent (LWE).
-Study will look into reclaiming wastewater from diary and swine farms, both are a major contributor to LWE generated in New Jersey (NJ).
-A two- step approach is proposed whereby (a.) ammonium-nitrogen (NH4-N) and orthophosphate (PO4-P) are extracted by precipitation of struvite (MgNH4PO4*6H2O) using a aerated-FBR; (b.) nitrate-nitrogen (NO3-N), total suspended solids (TSS) and dissolved organic carbon (DOC) are removed by CWT to produce irrigation waters.
-The aerated-FBR-CWT method will reduce livestock farm operation costs by recycling nutrients as struvite fertilizer and reclaiming LWE as irrigation water
+The purpose of this project: is to evaluate the use of an Aerated Fluidized Bed Reactor (aerated-FBR) combined with Constructed Wetland Treatment (CWT), for reclaiming dairy lagoon wastewater effluent (DLWE).
+A two- step approach is proposed whereby (a.) ammonium-nitrogen (NH4-N) and orthophosphate (PO4-P) are extracted by precipitation of struvite (MgNH4PO4·6H2O) using an aerated-FBR; (b.) nitrate-nitrogen (NO3-N), total suspended solids (TSS) and dissolved organic carbon (DOC) are removed by CWT to produce irrigation waters.
+The aerated-FBR-CWT method will reduce livestock farm operation costs by recycling nutrients as struvite fertilizer and reclaiming DLWE as irrigation water

-Dairy cows generate ~60 gallon/day-animal (gal/d-a) of LWE, while swine generates ~10 gal/d-a, with high concentrations of dissolved nutrients and other components.
-LWE is the sum of flush effluents from milking parlors, yards and stalls which is stored in wastewater lagoons.
-High levels of PO4-P, NH4-N and TSS generate harmful BOD, and decompose into contaminants such as NO3-N. The common treatment practice is applying LWE onto fields as fertilizer using cannon sprinklers or spraying vehicles.
-LWE can impact agricultural soil, groundwater and surface water, and the odor can be a nuisance.
-The high NH4-N is converted into NO3-N by nitrification, resulting in nitrate contamination of groundwater through leaching.
-Particulate OP is susceptible to aeolian transport which introduces OP to open water sources and contributes to eutrophication.
-The BOD and TSS content of LWE, along with a high bacterial count, requires separation from freshwater, and therefore storage in lagoons and tanks with no direct leaching pathway to groundwater or surface water
+Dairy cows generate ~20 gallon/day-animal (gal/d-a; estimated for Holstein cow) of DLWE(1), with high concentrations of dissolved nutrients and other components.
+DLWE is the sum of flush effluents from milking parlors, yards and stalls which is stored in wastewater lagoons.
+High levels of PO4-P, NH4-N and TSS generate harmful BOD(2), and decompose into contaminants such as NO3-N(3).
+The common treatment practice is applying DLWE onto fields as fertilizer using cannon sprinklers or spraying vehicles(4).
+DLWE can impact agricultural soil, groundwater and surface water, and its odor can be a nuisance.
+The high NH4-N content in DLWE is converted into NO3-N by nitrification, resulting in nitrate contamination of groundwater through leaching.
+Particulate PO4-P is susceptible to aeolian transport which introduces it to open water sources and contributes to eutrophication.

 Sustainability issues being addressed:

-Preliminary work used a bench-scale aerated-FBR to reclaim struvite from swine and dairy LWE.
-Results showed 64% OP removal for dairy and 97% OP removal for swine.
+Preliminary work used a bench-scale aerated-FBR to reclaim struvite from swine and dairy lagoon wastewater.
+Results showed 64% PO4-P removal for dairy.
 P removal was achieved through Mg addition and increasing the pH to 9.
-Solids collected from AFBR were mostly struvite (97-55%), mixed with calcite (CaCO3).
+Solids collected from aerated-FBR are mostly struvite (60-55%), mixed with calcite (CaCO3).
 Use of CWT to treat wastewater is well established with two major treatment concepts of submerged and open water flow, with variations depending on local climate, fauna and biota.
 The research group is currently working on testing an adaptation to dairy CWT treatment that aims to reduce both TSS and BOD levels in LWE to meet 30 mg/L discharge standards.

 Economic impact of aerated-FBR-CWT: